code-42/CS50/pset4/resize/README.md

-# This is CS50 - Week 4: Resize
+# This is CS50 - Problem Set 4: Resize

 ![screenshot of check50](check50_resize.png)